GenesisFR/DS1TroubleshootingGuide/README.md

 ## Shadows are missing

 This is caused by setting "shadow_tex_size" too high for DSMod/DSLOAMod, thus preventing them from working.
 DSMod/DSLOAMod don't support anything above a resolution of 256, therefore set "shadow_tex_size" to 256 or less.
+Besides, DSLOAMod crashes with shadow resolution set above 256.

 ## Some resources haven't been copied to the hard disk